-Find out how much money you can save through choosing the right compressed air system on board your vessel.
+Find out how much money you can save through choosing the right compressed air system.

 “Show me the money,” Tom Cruise shouted in the Hollywood blockbuster Jerry Maguire.
 The same statement can be used by vessel owners and operators when they consider which marine compressed air system to buy.

 “In fact, purchasers should shout ‘show me ALL the money’, because they would benefit from increased transparency regarding both capex and opex when engaging in dialogue with suppliers of marine compressor systems,” says Hans Petter Tanum, TMC Compressor’s (TMC) director of sales and business development.

 First and foremost, choosing the right marine compressor system can represent substantial economic gains.